DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 much data get’s deleted when you clean your data and what would be the best settings for your data.
 2/14/2024 - major update to get everything smoothed out.
 All programs should run without issues.
-There is a visualisation step at the end.
+There is a visualization step at the end.
 There is now a reaction time script.
+2/28/2024 - major update where all the scripts are re-written in a way that they flawlessly should run together while being adaptable without having to change the underling code.

 [Back to top](#eeg-pipeline-using-eeglab)